shivaylamba/python-sdk/docs/AdvancedAugmentation.md

 Facts are extracted from the LLM conversations and attributed to the entity.
 They include a vector embedding, the number of times they were mentioned and the last time they were mentioned.

-The vector embedding is created by calling [FIXME] and is critical for recalling memories to enhance context.
+The vector embedding is created using a sentence transformer with 768 dimensions and is critical for recalling memories to enhance context.

 Using Advanced Augmentation, Memori automatically creates facts and writes them to your datastore.